idossha/TI-CSC/README.md

             |___Subjects
                    |___m2m_001
                    |___m2m_002
-                   |___leadfield_001
-                   |___leadfield_002

-The leadfield is only necessary if you want to run optimization scripts.
-Also, for optimization allocate more RAM to docker.
-Recommended >32GB.

-4. open terminal and run the starter bash script.
+4. On Unix systems, open terminal and run the starter bash script.

 `bash start_TI_docker.sh`

-* If you are using Windows and you do not have bash available you can mannually run the docker command for Windows which can be found in the script above.
+* If you are using Windows and you do not have bash available you can mannually run the docker command for Windows.

+`docker run --rm -ti -e DISPLAY=host.docker.internal:0.0 -v C:\path\to\prject_dir:/mnt/project_dir idossha/ti-package:vx.x.x`

 ---